 Sly Guard Cabin

-Eldorado National Forest is in a not to a remote location and suitable for families with kids.
-600 square feet and sleeps four people with room for more campers to set up tents outside.
-Electricity, water, a wood stove, and a propane wall heater.
+Eldorado National Forest is not a remote location and suitable for families with kids.
+600 square feet and sleeps four people with room for more campers to set up tents outside: electricity, water, a wood stove, and a propane wall heater.